vytasrgl/ChatScript/wiki/ChatScript-Basic-User-Manual.md

 ChatScript is case insensitive for code script.
 Obviously case is important in literal output.
-And words in patterns should be lower case unless they are proper names or the word “I”.
+And words in patterns should be lower case unless they are proper names or the word "I".
 Don't make a lowercase word be upper case in a pattern merely because you think of it as starting a sentence.

 ## Comments